swcarpentry/python-novice-inflammation/_episodes/02-lists.md

 - "Strings are immutable (i.e., the characters in them cannot be changed)."
 ---

-In the previous episode, we analyzed only one file.
-But we still have eleven more!
+In the previous episode, we analyzed a single file with inflammation data.
+Our goal, however, is to process all inflammation data we've got, which means that we still have eleven more files to go!

-Our goal with this Python lesson is to automate our analysis.
-Simply, we will write one code that will analyze all files, instead of changing the file name and running the code eleven more times.

-Our first step in building the automated code is to store the name of all the files together.
-Our automated code will iterate through each file name, and perform the analysis.
-In Python, a list is a way to store many values.
-Ultimately, we will store all our file names into a list to be used in our automated code.

-In this episode, we will learn how to store multiple values in a lists, and how to manipulate items inside a list.
+The natural first step is to collect the names of all the files that we have to process.
+In Python, a list is a way to store multiple values together.
+In this episode, we will learn how to store multiple values in a list as well as how to work with lists.

+## Python lists

 Unlike NumPy arrays,
-lists are built into the language (so we don't have to load a library to use them).
+lists are built into the language so we don't have to load a library to use them.

 We create a list by putting values inside square brackets and separating the values with commas: